odnh/gitmaildir/README.md

 ## Structure

-There are three main parts:
+There are four main parts:
 - `gitmaildir`: A library for interacting with the maildir
 - `gitmaildir-cli`: A command line tool to interact with the maildir
 - `gitmaildir-daemon`: A daemon process to allow standard maildir clients to interact with a git maildir